-You can let some people in your organization use a feature or service in their Google Account, but not others.
-For example, if you're a Google Workspace administrator, you might turn on Google Hangouts only for your support team.
-Or you might let only the sales department share public calendars.
+You can let some people in your organization use a feature or service in their managed Google account, but not others.
+For example, if you're a Google Workspace administrator, you might turn on Google Meet only for your support team, or you might let only the sales department share public calendars.
 You can also tailor settings for different Chrome devices.
 Just group users or devices that have specific requirements into organizational units.
 Then apply your desired settings to each of those units.

-For example, if you're an admin, you can turn on Meet only for your support team, create an organizational unit containing your support users.
-Then turn on Hangouts for just that organization.
+For example, if you're an admin, you can turn on Meet only for your support team by creating an organizational unit containing support users.
+You can then turn on Meet just for that organization.

 Most services have individual settings you can apply to organizational units.
-For example, if you're an admin, you can allow only your sales department to share calendars publicly, for example, create an organizational unit containing your sales team.
-Then in your Calendars settings, enable public sharing for just that organization.
+For example, if you're an admin, you can allow only your sales department to share calendars publicly by creating an organizational unit containing your sales team.
+You can then enable public sharing just for that organization in your Calendar settings.